Deciding where to go to college, and how to pay for it, are two of the most important decisions students will make in their lifetime.

 The other factor is one that might require a bit more help: paying for it all.

 Paying for College

-There are three general categories of money that will help a student pay for college.
-First, there are scholarships and grants, then there are loans, and finally there is money that the family has saved to help the child.
+There are three general categories of money that help a student pay for college.
+First, there are scholarships and grants.
+Then there are loans.
+And finally, there’s money the family has saved to help the child.
 As much as we all want to maximize that first category, namely because your child won’t have to pay it back, it’s a mix of the second two that will be crucial for many families.

 Additionally, not all savings plans are created equally.
 Saving for college via a 529 plan offers your family a number of tax advantages, but the money saved can only be used for specific expenses.
 Buying a computer is okay, but buying a plane ticket to fly to and from campus is not.
 Being aware of these differences early can help down the road.

 Therefore, families should start finding ways to save money early, in hopes of minimizing loans.
-Luanne is quick to point out that she knows that this wasn’t the way things were in the past (she points out that just as the cost of milk and gas has increased, so too have college educations!), so starting earlier is better.
+Luanne is quick to point out that she knows this wasn’t the way things were in the past (she says that just as the cost of milk and gas has increased, so too have college educations!), so starting earlier is better.

 The FAFSA and Other Aid

 If you’ve heard anything about college financial aid, then chances are you’re familiar with the FAFSA, or Free Application for Federal Student Aid, at least in passing.